Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 How Long Does It Take for a VA Claim Right Now?

-As of March 2025, the average time to complete a VA disability claim is approximately 141.5 days from submission to decision.
+On average, a VA disability claim takes about 75 calendar days from submission to decision.

 How Do I Speed Up My VA Claim?
 The SEM Method!